Niharika-git-code/Spotify_clone-/README.md

 🎯 Purpose
 <br>

-Practice building responsive and modern UIs
+-Practice building responsive and modern UIs

-Clone a popular app design for frontend development skill-building
+-Clone a popular app design for frontend development skill-building

-Use in portfolios, beginner web dev projects, or design challenges
+-Use in portfolios, beginner web dev projects, or design challenges